charithellawala/kafka-example/README.md

 **********************************************************************************************************

 ************************** For Local Run with Docker Compose ********************************************
-    *.) if you are using eclise, right click on each project run maven build.. , and set the goal to "clean install".

     *.)
 Run "docker build -t reportservie ." and "docker build -t filewriter ." inside each repo services.
 	*.) then run "docker-compose --build" command inside download repository folder.
     *.)
 Run a sample post api from postman or swagger and see whether a report is generated iside the "Container", such as